jacksonllee/pylangacq/src/pylangacq/tests/README.md

 # Test Data

-`eve.cha` is an exact copy of `Brown/Eve/010600a.cha`, a CHAT data file unzipped from `Brown.zip` downloaded at `https://childes.talkbank.org/data/Eng-NA/Brown.zip`.
+`eve.cha` at this directory is an exact copy of `Brown/Eve/010600a.cha`, a CHAT data file unzipped from `Brown.zip` downloaded at `https://childes.talkbank.org/data/Eng-NA/Brown.zip`.
-The sole purpose of including `eve.cha` in this package is for testing this `pylangacq` package.
+The sole purpose of including `eve.cha` in this package is for testing purposes.

 ## License